mariaciceri/loan_default_predictor/README.md

     + Applicants who apply for loans through online or automated systems may have a higher likelihood of defaulting, as these methods could attract borrowers who may not be able to assess the loan’s long-term impact.
 + **Validation**: The analysis did not show any significant impact of the submission type on the likelihood of defaulting.

 ## Map of Business Requirements to Data Analytics Tasks

+The goal of this project is to predict loan default risk, which is a crucial aspect for banks and lending institutions in managing financial risk.
+The business requirement is to accurately classify whether a loan applicant is likely to default or not.
+To achieve this, we first mapped the business requirement to the following data visualizations and machine learning tasks:

++ Business Requirement 1:
+    + We analyzed the data to understand the relationship between various features and the likelihood of loan default.
+    + We conducted a correlation study using Pearson and Spearman methods to explore potential relationships between the features and the target variable (default status).
+    + The results of the correlation study did not reveal any strong relationships, so we moved on to fitting a machine learning model.
+    + Feature importance was then used to identify the key factors influencing loan default predictions.

++ Business Requirement 2:
+    + The goal was to build a binary classifier to predict whether a loan applicant would default or not.
+    + We ran a custom function to identify the best model for predicting loan defaults and selected the Extra Trees Classifier, as it accounted for more features and performed well with our dataset.
+    + Hyperparameters were left at their default values, as the model's performance was already exceptional, with cross-validation and the confusion matrix returning a recall and F1-score of 0.999.
+    + Finally, the model can be used to predict if an applicant will likely to default or not.

 ## ML Business Case